-Pandemic-related disruptions to unsheltered houselessness counts made it difficult to determine if this population is increasing or decreasing in communities.
-Many communities chose not to conduct unsheltered PIT counts due to the risk of increasing COVID-19 transmission.
+increasing COVID-19 transmission.
 While the communities that conducted unsheltered counts seem to indicate that this population did not increase, trends on unsheltered houselessness are known for only half of communities.

-20 The U.S. Department of Housing and Urban Development (2021).
+&lt;sup>21 The U.S. Department of Housing and Urban Development (2021).
 The 2021 Annual Homeless Assessment Report (AHAR) to Congress.
 Office of Community Planning and Development.